 A former British cabinet minister calls for the adoption of the Nordic model in the UK.

 Nordic Model Now is a UK-based grassroots group campaigning for the Nordic Model.
-A useful source of information about what is happening ing the UK
+A useful source of information about what is happening in the UK.

-2014 European Parliamnet report “Sexual exploitation and prostitution and its impact on gender equality”
+2014 European Parliament report “Sexual exploitation and prostitution and its impact on gender equality”

 In June 2015, the Northern Ireland parliament passed the Human Trafficking and Exploitation Act 2015.
 Section 15 deals with paying for the sexual services of a person, and penalises the buyer with jail term of up to a year and/or fines.

-2016 The Criminal Law (Sexual Offences) Bill 2015passes in the Senate and is now in the final stages of debate and ammendments.
+2016 The Criminal Law (Sexual Offences) Bill 2015 passes in the Senate and is now in the final stages of debate and amendments.